kevinchazotte/distant-paper/README.md

 1) Open a command prompt and navigate to the folder where the `protoc.exe` executable was compiled during the build process (the protobuf binary folder).
 2) Note the input folder where the .proto source files exist and the output folder where the `.pb.*` and `.grpc.pb.*` files should be compiled to.
 These may be the same or different folders.
 The folders will be referenced below as ${input_folder} and ${output_folder}.
 3) Run the following command from the terminal: `protoc.exe --cpp_out=${output_folder} --grpc_out=${output_folder} --plugin=protoc-gen-grpc=${grpc_cpp_plugin.exe_folder}\grpc_cpp_plugin.exe --proto_path=${input_folder} ${proto_file}.proto`. `${grpc_cpp_plugin.exe_folder}` may be `.` if the plugin was copied to the folder with `protoc.exe`, or should point to the plugin folder otherwise.

+## Hosting

+This project is not yet configured for web-based hosting.
+The server can be hosted via port forwarding and accessed with reverse SSH tunneling through the client.
+Reach out for a demo.

 ## Pre-built Binaries